X-ray dark-field signal reduction due to hardening of the visibility spectrum: Discussion

+The presented work was first started on another dataset, acquired at an earlier iteration of the shown setup (see the first version of this preprint).
+It did not use the Talbot effect; instead, an attenuating $G_1$ grating was used, and a very short $G_1$--$G_2$ distance meant that the "shadow" of the $G_1$ grating was analyzed instead of a self-image.
+This lead to significantly higher visibility $V_0(E)$ for a wide range of photon energies than a comparable Talbot-Lau setup.
+Furthermore, polyoxymethylene was used as an attenuating material instead of aluminum, and image data was acquired in a fringe scan without pinholes.

+This older dataset appears to show a greater magnitude of visibility-hardening, which may be due to the different shape of the visibility spectrum.
+However, it was found that the measurements were affected by unexpected effects (Compton scatter and/or dark-field caused by the attenuating material), whose magnitude was not controlled by the measurement procedure, making a clear distinction and quantification of the visibility-hardening effect difficult.
+The procedure was thus repeated while minimizing these secondary effects, leading to the results shown in this work.

-In principle, the presented findings could be used to correct for ``visibility-hardening'': Using measurements from a phantom such as the one used here as calibration, measured dark-field signals could be ``re-linearized'', so that a corrected $-\ln \overline{D}$ becomes proportional to the thickness of a (macroscopically homogeneous) small-angle-scattering material.
+In principle, the presented findings could be used to simultaneously correct beam-hardening and visibility-hardening: Using measurements from a calibration phantom, measured dark-field signals could be ``re-linearized'', i.e., converting $-\ln \overline{D}$ to a quantity proportional to the thickness of a (macroscopically homogeneous) ultra-small-angle-scattering material.
 This signal would more accurately express the ``scattering power'' of the sample, and produce greater contrast between regions of high and low dark-field signal (e.g. healthy and emphysematous regions of the lung).

-Additionally, we think that such a correction would be important for dark-field CT measurements: In the presence of strong visibility-hardening, dark-field ``cupping artifacts'', equivalent to those in conventional CT, would occur due to the decreasing effective DFEC at high sample thickness.
-However, such a correction would require the use of phantom materials with an energy-dependent DFEC $\mu_\mathrm{d}(E)$ comparable to that of the sample.
-Finding these may be challenging and probably necessitate comparative spectral dark-field measurements.
-On the other hand, it may be possible that an approximate similarity (e.g., similar diameter of foam rubber cells and lung alveoli) allows a sufficiently precise correction.
+We think that such a correction would be important for dark-field CT measurements, such as the recently presented translation of dark-field to a medical CT device \cite{Viermetz2022b}, possibly in addition, or an alternative to, related corrections already performed \cite{Viermetz2023}.
+In the presence of strong visibility-hardening, dark-field ``cupping artifacts'', equivalent to those in conventional CT, could occur.

+However, such a correction would require the use of phantom materials with an energy-dependent dark-field extinction coefficient $\mu_\mathrm{d}(E)$ comparable to that of the sample.
+Finding these may be challenging and may require comparative spectral dark-field measurements.
+On the other hand, it is possible that an approximate similarity (e.g., similar diameter of foam rubber cells and lung alveoli) allows a sufficiently precise correction.
+An accurate treatment of the positional dependence of $\xi$ may however be challenging, as the $z$ position of dark-field-active structures is not known a priori.
+For CT, an iterative procedure is conceivable which extracts this information from an intermediate reconstruction of the dark-field tomogram.